Dog Registration and information

 What are the rules and regulations for dogs in South Wairarapa?

-- Dogs must be contained on their property and not be allowed to wander.
+• Dogs must be contained on their property and not allowed to wander.

 Why has my dog been impounded?

-Dogs that are roaming, or have been seized for any reason are taken to the pound by Council Bylaw Officers who will ensure the dogs are cared for while in the pound.
+Dogs who are roaming, or have been seized for any reason are taken to the pound by Council Bylaw Officers who will ensure the dogs are cared for while in the pound.
 If your dog is seen wandering and is not wearing current registration tag, it will be impounded.
 All dogs must wear their current registration tag to show they are registered.
-Registered dogs may also be impounded if found to be wandering.
+Registered dogs may also be impounded if they are found wandering.

 How do I report a dog attack?